cschech/CBSD/README.md

 Analyst comments:

+UNVEIL and rootkits:

+Treatment of Firefox is completely anathema to the principle of an open system or a UNIX-like operating system.

 UNVEIL(2) can be used to hide undocumented background processes as much as a "sandboxing" tool.
 Firefox with only /~/Downloads and /tmp hardcoded into the binary and with modification requiring recompilation rather than being a chrome:// setting is utterly ridiculous.
-OpenBSD is following trends in consumer operating systems to remove basic functionality on a whim, and require an undocumented workaround to restore the functionality - if the system is secure by default, Firefox would be treated the same as any other process.
+OpenBSD is following trends in consumer operating systems to remove basic functionality arbitrarily for some applications and not others, and breaking standard integrations with the rest of the system as a whole - requiring an undocumented workaround to restore the functionality which bootstraps an alien build environment - if the system is secure by default, Firefox would be treated the same as any other process.
 If Firefox sandboxing is desired it can accomplished via user-accessible configuration in the ports system.
 The implication being that *any* process can be sandboxed and slipped in to the distribution to hide undocumented activity.
 This effectively makes it a closed-source distribution with an open-source marketing veneer, in the vein of OpenAI.

+Capability-based operating systems with sound design principles are already an area of extensive study and historical development, and the work that Solaris did to produce a very reliable commercial UNIX system is being forgotten.

+Cross-cutting concerns and lack of modularity and improperly-encapsulated modules and build processes is showcased in the most popular piece of user software.
+Regressions are everywhere - the build of firefox does not even work correctly with a local HTTP server running on port 8080 invoked with python3.

+savecore (1) is broken even in "permanently insecure" mode.

+A tool such as DTrace and modern memory forensics are required for higher assurance of system behaviour in any tractable sense.